 "Children ever born and children surviving" and "Child survivorship estimation" entries in the Dictionary of Demography, ed.
 Chris Wilson, Basil Blackwell, Oxford, 1985.

-Appendix to 'Estimating adult female mortality from reports of children surviving' (Samuel H. Preston).
+Appendix to 'Estimating adult female mortality from reports of children surviving' by Samuel H. Preston.
 Asian and Pacific Census Forum, 6(4), May 1980, 5-8.
-On Line (PDF image file, 490 KB; includes Preston paper as well as Feeney Appendix)
+PDF image file, 490 KB; includes Preston paper as well as Feeney Appendix.